robert-mccarthy-ca/Garden/README.md

   - plants are already growing, pretty and maintainable are not priorities, speed is, will rewrite that afterwards

 - GardenEpic3 (relies on GardenEpic2), Tune the prototype's timings and pressures
-  - Garden7 (Done) replace the air atomizing nozzle with one that does not require a water pump
+  - Garden7 (Done) replaced the air atomizing nozzle with one that does not require a water pump (waste oil burner nozzle)
   - Air Atomizing Aeroponic nozzle
-    - get droplet size right
+    - get droplet size right, looking for a fine fog
       - get water pressure right
       - get air pressure right
     - get spray duration right
-      - make sure it fills the root chamber without billowing out the drain
+      - make sure it fully fills the root chamber without billowing out the drain
     - get frequency right
       - don't let the roots dry out
       - don't have the roots dripping either
     - make sure the nozzle is pointed in a way that fills the root chamber without harming the roots

-- GardenEpic4 (In Progress) (relies on GardenEpic2), Refactor and clean up the interface
+- GardenEpic4 (In Progress) (relies on GardenEpic2), Clean up the interface and general refactoring/improving
   - Garden8 (InProgress) Have the onboard LED assignable to a timer for testing
+  - Garden9 (InProgress) Fix timing bug that blows up when you adjust the timings upwards to the solenoid in test mode
+    - CycleTimer now in milliseconds and simply increments to the next index since Python has no rollover limitations like the ESP32 had
+    - Can now set individual settings without resetting the timer, allowing for adjusting timings by small increments without a bajillion resets
+  - Garden10 (In Progress) update interface with new timer configuration for solenoid and circulation pump, removing old LPA water pump and AA water pump timers
   - file persistence
   - load configuration from file
   - make the interface not look like ass